 As I mentioned above not all heavy metals are important for good bodily function even in the tracest amounts.
-Some are well known for causing all kinds of disease both in the short-term and the long-term.
+Some are well known for causing all kinds of disease both in the short-term and with long term metal exposure.

 A sharp intake of any of the above metals will poison you and induce nausea, vomiting, cramping, headache and vertigo.
 Even small amounts ingested over a long period of time can have dreadful health consequences.

 These effects vary from metal to metal and may be less or more intense depending on the concentration, your existing health and your age.
-Should your body take up too much heavy metal you can expect the following:
+Should your body take up too much heavy metal you can expect the following symptoms: